Call Expressions

 call_arg = [ "inout" | "borrow" ] expression ;

-An inout or borrow argument must denote a place; that requirement is a post-parse legality rule of the parameter-mode system (6.1:17), not a grammar restriction (see the grammar notes in appendix A).
+An inout argument must denote a place; that requirement is a post-parse legality rule of the parameter-mode system (6.1:17), not a grammar restriction (see the grammar notes in appendix A).
+A borrow argument that denotes no place is elaborated into one instead of being rejected (6.1:39).

 The type of a call expression is the function's declared return type (core calculus docs/formal/01-core-calculus.md §5.8, rule (Call)).